edm00se/blog/_posts/2015-04-09-intro-to-servlets-on-notesin9.md

 Bottom line, I hope for this to be only the first of the content I contribute to Notesin9, my blog, GitHub, and elsewhere.
 I ask you to do as Dave suggests and follow the example of many set before us; if you have content to contribute, please do so.
 We're only made better by our communal efforts.

 ### A Quick Note
 David Leedy said some horrendously nice things about me I'd like to clear up.
-I'm generally a good guy, and I like to keep things relatively clean online, but if you get to know me you'll find I have <span data-toggle="tooltip" title="the downside to being a veteran and having worked in emergency medicine">a crazy sense of humor</span> and can come across strong; this is why I value and seek humility.
+I'm generally a good guy, and I like to keep things relatively clean online, but if you get to know me you'll find I have a crazy sense of humor (the downside to being a veteran and having worked in emergency medicine) and can come across strong; this is why I value and seek humility.

-That being said, I may sound smart on occasion, I tend to know what I know and <span data-toggle="tooltip" title="really not know it, f.e.- I never took high school chemistry">be aware of what I don't</span>, I will never claim to be the smartest person in any room.
+That being said, I may sound smart on occasion, I tend to know what I know and be aware of what I don't, I will never claim to be the smartest person in any room.
 I value intelligence in all its forms, from raw knowledge to deductive reasoning or plain and simple critical thinking.
 I also have the great advantage of being a (relatively new) member of an excellent community, which has a number of greatly talented members, who by far out shine my abilities, and I'm happy to be counted among them.

 ### A Promise